pretix/pretix/doc/development/concepts.rst

 * There is a concept of **quotas**.
 A quota is basically a number of items combined with information about how many of them are still available.
-* Every time a user places a item in the cart, a **cart lock** is created, reducing the number of available items in the pool by one.
-The lock is valid for a fixed time (e.g. 30 minutes), but not instantly deleted after those 30 minutes (we'll get to that).
+* Every time a user places a item in the cart, a **cart position** is created, reducing the number of available items in the pool by one.
+The position is valid for a fixed time (e.g. 30 minutes), but not instantly deleted after those 30 minutes (we'll get to that).
-* Every time a user places a binding order, the lock object is replaced by an **order** which behaves much the same as the lock.
+* Every time a user places a binding order, the position object is replaced by an **order position** which behaves much the same as the cart position.
 It reduces the number of available item and is valid for a fixed time, this time for the configured payment term (e.g. 14 days).
 * If the order is being paid, the **order** becomes permanent.
-* Once there are no available tickets left and user A wants to buy a ticket, he can do so, as long as there are *expired* cart locks in the system.
-In this case, user A gets a new cart lock, so that there are  more cart locks than available tickets and therefore have to remove one of the expired cart locks.
+* Once there are no available tickets left and user A wants to buy a ticket, he can do so, as long as there are *expired* cart position in the system.
+In this case, user A gets a new cart position, so that there are more cart position than available tickets and therefore have to remove one of the expired cart positions.
-  However, we do not choose one by random, but keep the surplus in a way that leads to the deletion of the cart lock of the user who tries *last* to use his lock.
+  However, we do not choose one by random, but keep the surplus in a way that leads to the deletion of the cart position f the user who tries *last* to use his cart position.
 * The same goes for orders which are not paid within the specified timeframe.
 This policy allows the organizer to sell as much items as possible.
-Moreover, it guarantees the users to get their items if they check out within the validity period of their locks and pay within the validity period of their orders.
-It does not guarantee them anything any longer, but it tries to be *as tolerant as possible* to users who are paying after their payment period or click checkout after the expiry of their lock.
+Moreover, it guarantees the users to get their items if they check out within the validity period of their positions and pay within the validity period of their orders.
+It does not guarantee them anything any longer, but it tries to be *as tolerant as possible* to users who are paying after their payment period or click checkout after the expiry of their position.
 * The same quota can apply to multiple items and one item can be affected by multiple quotas.